danieljhkim/Distributed-Key-Value-Database/README.md

 ## Features

-This project provides a lightweight, in-memory database with periodic disk persistence via simple CLI commands.
+This project provides a lightweight distributed in-memory database, interfaced with a CLI.
-Supports a distributed architecture with a coordinator node and multiple data nodes using write-ahead logs (WAL) and a modulo-based sharding strategy, enabling horizontal scalability.
+Supports a distributed architecture with a coordinator node and multiple storage nodes using modulo-based sharding strategy, enabling horizontal scalability.
+The system ensures data durability through periodic disc persistence and offers basic fault tolerance with node failure recovery via WAL.

 ### Failure recovery

 Failure of any node is managed by the coordinator node, by delegating failed node's work to another healthy node and, once the failed node is back online, it syncs the state via 2 WAL's:
-- **Primary WAL**: Logs from the failed node
+- **Primary WAL**: Logs from the failed storage node
 - **Secondary WAL**: Logs from the coordinator node that were kept while the node was down

 ### Client-Server Communication